matleitner/LECT/README.md

-# LECI
+# LECT
-Material LECI do Leitnerzinpvp
+Material LECT do Leitnerzinpvp